Office of Disability Services

 - You received services through Special Education or Section 504 in high school

-- You are a client of the Department of Assistive and Rehabilitative Services, Commission for the Blind, or other related agency
+- You are a client of the Texas Health and Human Services Commission (formerly DARS)

 - You were registered with Disability Services at another college

-The Office of Disability Services is located in the UHV Counseling Center, University West 132 B. To inquire about our services, please contact Cheryl Worley, Manager of Disability Services and At-Risk Programs: by phone at 361-570-4287 or e-mail firstname.lastname@example.org.
+The Office of Disability Services is located in University North 214 H. To inquire about our services, please contact Cheryl Worley, Manager of Disability Services and At-Risk Programs: by phone at 361-570-4287 or e-mail.